opsmanager/update-notices-workbook/README.md

 ## Abstract

-In this document we will define the process and patterns used to generate, parse and curate user application update messages.
+In this document we will define the process and patterns used to generate, parse and curate user application release notes.

 ## Commit Message Integration